 "That's a testament to finding a way, no matter what the obstacles."

-“I see what you did there,” I replied with a smile.
-"Basically, the main problem Bev raised was that she was accepted to UC and her mom is going to care for Heather while Bev is in class.
-If Bev moved here, I’m not sure how she’d go to college, because we don’t have what amounts to free childcare, not to mention free room and board, and her parents helping pay for all Heather’s expenses.
+"I see what you did there," I replied with a smile.
+"Basically, the main challenge Bev raised was that she was accepted to UC and her mom is going to care for Heather while Bev is in class.
+If Bev moved here, I'm not sure how she'd go to college, because we don't have what amounts to free childcare, not to mention free room and board, and her parents helping pay for all Heather's expenses.

 "There will be child support, but that won't be a whole lot because the baby's father is working a minimum-wage job over the Summer, and plans to go to college in the Fall.
 What that means is that Bev will get whatever the legal minimum is, most likely directly from the State of Ohio, and the baby's father will have to pay that back, plus the normal child support once he has a full-time job after college."